robyrakesh/Autodesk/README.md

 # Autodesk

 e2e tests for Autodesk's marketing website targeting the Create Account Page and search functionality.
 Tests are written using Cypress and JavaScript and using a page object model.
 Test report are generated using allure reports and all the test report and artifacts are stored in a github branch 'gh-pages'.
 Also, as part of this test, a free test reporting dashboard has been created using Allure and hosted on Github Pages.
-Also, used Cypress Dashboard for test reporting and test parallelization

 ## Allure Reports